Canada Pension Plan (CPP/QPP)

 This article reviews the default settings for the Canadian Pension Plan (CPP) or Quebec Pension Plan (QPP) benefits in your projections and how to make modifications.

-NOTE: Snap assumes your clients will receive the national average CPP/QPP benefits ( currently 56.06%) as of the current year and indexed with inflation; however, this may not be the case for your particular scenario.
-You can adjust the percent of the maximum benefit as shown below.
+- Default CPP/QPP Amount: Snap assumes your clients will receive the national average CPP/QPP benefits (currently 56.06%) as of the current year and indexed with inflation; however, this may not be the case for your particular scenario.
+You can adjust the percentage of the maximum benefit as shown below.

 In this article: